Aleosiss/shulker-portal/README.md

 # shulker-portal

-Some features related to Shulkers going through nether portals.
+Initially just some features related to Shulkers going through nether portals, now featuring arbitrary other modifications that I'm too lazy to make another mod for.

 Use along side base [fabric-carpet](https://github.com/gnembon/fabric-carpet) mod for the same minecraft version.